A1105V

 unknown |

 RET E632_T636delinsSS results in the deletion of five amino acids of the Ret protein from amino acids 632 to 636, combined with the insertion of two serines (S) at the same site (UniProt.org).
-E632_T636delinsSS has been identified in sequencing studies (PMID: 9160884), but has not been biochemically characterized and therefore, its effect on Ret protein function is unknown (PubMed, Jun 2024). |
+E632_T636delinsSS results in increased transformation compared to wild-type in cell culture (PMID: 39095584), and therefore, is predicted to lead to gain of Ret protein function. |

 |